Continuum-statistical dynamics of colloidal suspensions under kinematic reversibility: Definitions and assumptions

 The system under consideration is a volume-filling, incompressible colloidal suspension, which may include chemical or thermal sources, but must conserve mass internally.
+We focus our discussion on translational motion and assume that magnetic fields are absent.
 The local dynamics is described continuum-mechanically at a microscopic scale, relative to an inertial laboratory frame.
-On that scale, we refer to a collection of indistinguishable particles of a given chemical species as a component of the suspension, and define a microphase as a continuous medium composed of a combination of such components.
-As shown in Fig. \ref{fig:-1}, the suspension consists of different species of microparticles and small solutes dispersed in a solvent reservoir, such that within a mesoscopic representative volume element $\mathcal V$ of volume $V=L^3$ inside the suspension, we have $N_c\ll N_k\ll N_l$, where $N_c$ is the number of microparticles of any microparticle species $c$, $N_k$ is the number of particles of any solute component $k$, and $N_l$ is the number of particles of any solvent component $l$.
-In what follows, the indices $c$, $k$ and $l$ are reserved for these entities, whereas the general indices $i$ and $j$ are used to refer to any set of components.
+At this scale, we refer to a collection of indistinguishable particles of a given chemical species as a component of the suspension, and introduce a microphase as a continuous medium composed of a combination of such components.
+As shown in Fig. \ref{fig:-1}, the suspension consists of different species of microparticles and small solutes dispersed in a solvent reservoir, such that within a macroscopic representative volume element $\mathcal V$ of volume $V=L^3$, we have $N_c\ll N_k\ll N_l$, where $N_c$, $N_k$ and $N_l$ are the number of particles of any microparticle species $c$, solute component $k$, and solvent component $l$, respectively.